- Road Traffic Accident injury

 What is the court process for my accident claim?

 Almost all claims have first to be submitted to PIAB.
 If the PIAB process has not resolved the claim then the matter must be brought before the Court .
-The Court process means issuing a “writ,” namely a summons to the Defendant that, unless you are compensated properly, you are going to bring the matter before a Judge for assessment/hearing.
+The Court process means issuing a “writ,” namely a summons to the Defendant that you are going to bring the matter before a Judge for assessment/hearing.
 Once you commence a Court process, you are bound by the rules of the Court in terms of documentation/hearing dates and other procedures (you must go to PIAB in most cases first, i.e. you cannot leap-frog to Court).